Extroverted-introvert/masterPortfolio/README.md

 # References 👏🏻

-- This project extends Design and Implementation Ideas taken from [Ashutosh Hathidara's Portfolio Project](https://github.com/ashutosh1919/masterPortfolio), [Rohan Kokkula's Datafolio Project](https://github.com/rohankokkula/datasciencefolio) and [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio)
+- This project extends Design and Implementation Ideas taken from [Ashutosh Hathidara's Portfolio Project](https://github.com/ashutosh1919/masterPortfolio) and [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio)
 - Sincere thanks to all of them
 - Spread the Opensource love !!